maybecrimson/to-do/README.md

 ### Try it!

-In the project directory, you can run:
+In the project directory, you can run:<br>
 `npm start`

 Runs the app in the development mode.